-The Accelerometer senses acceleration using an integrated circuit (IC) originally designed to control the release of air bags in an automobile.
+The Low-g Accelerometer senses acceleration using an integrated circuit (IC) of a type originally designed to control the release of air bags in an automobile.
 This IC is micro-machined with very thin "fingers" carved in silicon.
 These fingers flex when accelerated.
 They are arranged and connected like the plates of a capacitor.
 As the fingers flex, the capacitance changes, and a circuit included in the IC monitors the capacitance, converting it into a voltage.
-The op-amp circuit on our circuit board amplifies and filters this signal.
+An external op-amp circuit amplifies and filters the output from the IC.